RustFestEU/blog.rustfest.eu/_posts/2016-06-21-this-week-in-rustfest-3-extended-cfp-speaker-announcements.md

 ### Hanneli Tavante

 Hanneli Tavante is a Brazilian developer working at Codemine42.
 She's addicted to code, loves to learn new programming languages, frameworks, blowing up capacitors, do some C programming to relax and commit useful (or unuseful) code for random Open Source Projects that she finds at Github.
+She also part of Rust São Paulo.

 <span style="clear: both">&nbsp;</span>